akmorrow13/CompBIO_Seminar_2020/docs/tutorial/prerequisites.rst

 not necessary, it will help you manage your projects so they do not conflict.

-Let's create a conda environment:
+Let's create a conda environment for our project:

 .. code:: bash